Project Lifecycle - The Waterfall

 correctly.

-No matter how many requirements
+No matter how many requirements are correct: if only one

 of them could not be successfully analyzed and/or documented, please